 A New Beverage Tax in Washington Will Harm Working Families, Small Businesses And Their Employees

-During the 2021 legislative session, lawmakers proposed a 1.75 cent per ounce tax on any beverage with sugar, including soda, sports drinks, energy drinks, fruit drinks, teas and coffee drinks.
-This proposal will be back again during the 2022 legislative session.
+During the 2022 legislative session, lawmakers proposed a 1.75 cent per ounce tax on any beverage with sugar, including soda, sports drinks, energy drinks, fruit drinks, teas and coffee drinks.
+We anticipate a beverage tax proposal will return in 2023.

-As our state continues to recover from the pandemic, we should ease burdens on our working families and local businesses, not add to them.
+As our state struggles now with the historic rises of inflation, while still recovering from the COVID-19 pandemic, we should not be placing more burdens on working families and local businesses.

-NOW IS NOT THE TIME TO INCREASE TAXES ON WASHINGTON WORKING FAMILIES AND SMALL BUSINESSES.
+NOW IS THE WRONG TIME TO IMPOSE NEW REGRESSIVE AND UNFAIR TAXES ON WASHINGTON WORKING FAMILIES AND SMALL BUSINESSES.

 An increased tax will….